Frequently Asked Questions

 Legal counsel may not represent you at a hearing.

-What happens if I cannot attend the administrative hearing?
+What happens if I cannot attend the administrative meeting?

-If you cannot attend the hearing due to an unavoidable circumstance then you should immediately contact the hearing officer.
-Obtain the name of the person with whom you speak and make efforts to reschedule the hearing.
-However, it is not always possible or likely that this will occur.
-You should be aware that a hearing could proceed in your absence.
+If you cannot attend the hearing due to an unavoidable circumstance then you should immediately contact the administrator listed on your Notice to Appear letter.
+You should be aware that a hearing could proceed in your absence if timely contact is not made.

 What will happen if I am found responsible for violating University policy?